codefellows/setup-guide/windows/README.md

    - `wsl --set-version Ubuntu-20.04 2`
    - This will take a fair amount of time to complete
    - Re-Run the command above to verify your version

+#### (Optional) Set Ubuntu as the default when opening the windows terminal.

+1. Open the windows termianl.
+1. Click on the drop down arrow and click on settings
+1. In the Default profile select Ubuntu.
+1. Click Save and close the terminal

 #### Verify Ubuntu is available in Windows Terminal